tiwu/tiwu.github.io/content/posts/influxdb-size.md

 So our default `autogen` RP went from 17.6G to 2.3G!
 That's an 87% reduction in storage usage + the benefit of way faster Grafana dashboards.

 {{< img name="rp-overview" lazy=false >}}

+Now to see if the reduced total size of the HA install leads to less issues with my backups.